Brain & Body Power

 This powerful combination of 50 vitamins, minerals and plant extracts (all in their most active forms for optimal bioavailability) provides the foundation of your supplement regimen.
 NeuroVite Plus is also the only source of Dr. Daniel Amen’s proprietary Brain Boosting Blend of brain-supporting nutrients.

 Brain and Memory Power Boost

-Dr. Daniel Amen’s bestselling brain-boosting formula will provide you with an all-star lineup of potent ingredients that support the brain’s energy, connectivity, and overall performance.
-This product is brain directed nutrition, grounded in solid basic and clinical science to support healthy brain and memory performance.
+It’s our bestselling, brain-boosting formula that provides potent ingredients to support the brain’s energy, connectivity, and overall performance.
+This product is specialized, brain-directed nutrition; grounded in science, to support healthy brain and memory performance.